DongChoi/Quackathon-save-your-fav-image/README.md

 The project brief for the weekend sprint was "Create a static photo gallery that allows your website's visitor to pin their favorite pictures onto a separate page using the concept of local storage".

+Our team used bootstrapped a React App with two pages, one for saving favorite images and a second for display saved favorites.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).